CaladBlogBaal/Tataru/README.md

    <br><br>
 6. Upon starting the bot by running the main.py file you will finally need to run the add_zones command to setup the fflogs cog, and run the add_images to setup the gamerscape cog.
+   <br><br>
+7. Optionally your preferred method of serving images locally with http/https.
+Note if you choose not to `gis glam random [sub command]` will not function as intended, depending on how you structure your directories you'll need to modify some code you can opt to use the tree structure I have [here](https://pastebin.com/EHD4Z6Rc)
 ## Requirements<br>
 * Python 3.6+
 * v1.3.4+ of discord.py